-In a test environment under Windows XP, this command returned an error (rmdir directory not empty) the first time it was run and had to be repeated.
+In some versions of the Windows operating system, this command returned an error the first time it was called (rmdir directory not empty) and the command had to be repeated.

 5. Create a Zope instance for BICsuite!Web

 Open a Windows command line window.
 Navigate to the virtual Python environment for the Zope installation and create the Zope instance bicsuiteweb.
 The used password here can be replaced by any password of your own choice.
 The username must be sdmsadm though.